Member Since 5 Years Ago

 SP1966 left a reply on What Frontend Framework Would You Choose For A Slick Web App?

 Angular version 1 definitely has an up and down learning curve.
-On the other the community is by far the largest of the JS frameworks so getting help is usually as easy as a Google search.
-It also has a massive amount of packages available so you're not reinventing the wheel as you go along.
+On the other hand the community is by far the largest of the JS frameworks so getting help is usually only a Google search away.
+It also has a massive number of packages available so you're not reinventing the wheel as you go along.
+Regarding Angular V.1 performance, they've remedied much of the past issues which were largely limited to pages with thousands of bindings.
+In later versions, beginning with 1.3 I believe, you now have the ability to set one time bindings so Angular will not have to watch everything, only those bindings which can/will change.

-Community is what separates the winners from the also rans in the framework world.
-Laravel had to be great to build the community, but the community is what really helps it grow.
-No other JS frameworks has anywhere close to the level of community resources available of Angular.
+For my money community is what separates the winners from the also rans in the framework world.
+Laravel had to be great to build the community, but the community is what really helps it grow with both packages and knowledge.
+No other JS framework has anywhere close to the level of community resources available that Angular does.
+With Laravel and Angular you have to two most popular frameworks in their respective languages and focuses, and they're both the most popular for very good reasons.

 Your security resides on the back end as there is nothing you can do to keep your front end code private.